Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Related Work

-\textbf{Unsupervised Validation.} Many popular UDA methods rely on self or adversarial training\,\cite{kumar_understanding_2020,cao_multi-modal_2023} and are notoriously unstable, occasionally even leading to model degeneration\,\cite{wang_deep_2018, wang_characterizing_2019}.
-The domain of UDA validation, therefore, addresses a problem close to ours: how to select the best adapted model without target domain labels.
-The state-of-the-art in this field is the Transfer Score (TS)\,\cite{yang_can_2024}, developed for classification, but also applied to segmentation.
-It measures the classifier bias of a UDA model in the target domain along with the feature space transferability and discriminability.
-We use this score as a baseline in our experiments.
+\textbf{UDA Validation.} Many popular UDA methods rely on self or adversarial training~\cite{kumar_understanding_2020,cao_multi-modal_2023} and are notoriously unstable~\cite{wang_deep_2018, wang_characterizing_2019}.
+Hence, UDA validation addresses a problem close to ours: how to select the best adapted model without target domain labels.
+The SOTA in this field is the Transfer Score (TS)~\cite{yang_can_2024}, developed for classification, but also tested on segmentation.
+It measures the post-UDA model classifier bias in the target domain along with the feature space transferability and discriminability.
+We use TS as a further baseline in our experiments. \textit{Our key difference:} ranking across heterogeneous models, not only UDA setting.

-\textbf{Domain Generalisation and Uncertainty Estimation.} The task of model generalisation evaluation aims to train models that generalise better.
-While our goal is to estimate, rather than improve transferability, we can exploit similar approaches to measuring the generalisability, assuming that more generalisable models also transfer better.
-Here, consistency-based approaches\,\cite{deng_strong_2022,schiff_predicting_2021,k_robustness_2021} potentially satisfy our requirements for an unsupervised estimator and, although introduced for classification, could be extended to serve as a basis for semantic segmentation model ranking.

-Early works\,\cite{k_robustness_2021, schiff_predicting_2021} suggest that prediction invariance under test-time-augmentation can be linked to model generalisability.
-However, they only focus on the in-domain (source) setting.
-In the case of\,\cite{k_robustness_2021} they rely on a carefully weighted penalty score to evaluate prediction invariance and\,\cite{schiff_predicting_2021} uses ground-truth to directly measure changes in the classification accuracy.
-Effective Invariance (EI)\,\cite{deng_strong_2022} was the first to address out-of-distribution (OOD) generalisability.
-EI measures both the consistency and confidence of probabilistic model outputs, showing that a combination of both is necessary for classification.
-However, it makes the method susceptible to failure for poorly calibrated models, which is especially relevant in the OOD transfer setting\,\cite{ovadia_can_2019}.
-Furthermore, the EI cannot be extended to instance segmentation.

-Consistency to perturbations has also been widely investigated in the uncertainty estimation field, where variance of prediction can be used as a measure of epistemic uncertainty\,\cite{gal_dropout_2016,loquercio_general_2020,ledda_dropout_2023,mi_training-free_2022}.
-Uncertainty estimation aims to find well calibrated estimates of model confidence that correlate with true performance.
-The field is not concerned with transferability or generalisability of models and often makes use of supervised target labels to help calibrate uncertainty.
-Most relevant to our task are the post-hoc uncertainty estimators such as\,\cite{loquercio_general_2020,ledda_dropout_2023,mi_training-free_2022, wang_epistemic_2024} as ranking cannot influence model training.
-Rich theory links these approaches to Bayesian Neural Networks and Monte-Carlo Dropout\,\cite{gal_dropout_2016}, providing motivation for probing model responses under both input and feature space perturbations.
-As our ideal transferability estimator also needs to strongly correlate with model performance on target data, the work in these two domains provides inspiration for our approach.